lue-bird/elm-state-interface/README.md

     }
 ```

+> To play around with the examples, set up a [playground](https://github.com/lue-bird/elm-state-interface-hello) with
+> ```bash
+> git clone https://github.com/lue-bird/elm-state-interface-hello.git && cd elm-state-interface-hello && npm install && npx vite
+> ```
+> http://localhost:5173/ now shows your app. `src/App.elm` can be opened in your editor to paste in example code and to fiddle around.
+The website updates automatically.

 The "state" is everything your app knows internally.
 Here it's the counter number, starting at 0.

 We build the interface to the outside world (html, audio, console logs, server communication, ...) based on our current state.